It can be very confusing.

-This is one of those cases where understanding some of the details about how photographs are stored on disk can allow you to make a dramatic difference in the size of documents, web pages, emails, and more.
+Understanding some of the details about how photographs are stored on disk, how they are displayed, and how they are printed, can allow you to make a dramatic difference in the size of documents, web pages, emails, and more.

-The details aren’t horrific by any means, but they can be a little confusing if a couple of fundamentals are skipped, especially because there are two different types of “size.”
+The details aren’t horrific but they can be a little confusing if a couple of fundamentals are skipped, especially because there are two different types of “size.”

 So, I’ll start with the fundamentals.